 The topic of ‘Actinomycosis: Clinical Features’ is highlighted in section two.
 The educator sheds light on the clinical features of actinomycosis by discussing various diseases such as Oral Cervicofacial Disease, Thoracic Disease, Abdominal Disease, Pelvic Disease, Central Nervous System Disease, Musculoskeletal and Soft Tissue Infection and Disseminated Disease.
 Moreover, there is also an elaboration on Treatment of Actinomycosis.

-Section three consists of information regarding Whipple’s Disease and in this section, the educator specifically elaborates on the causative agent and diagnosis tests of this disease.
+In this section, the educator specifically elaborates on the causative agent and diagnostic tests of this disease.
 Apart from this, the characteristics of causative agent T. Whipplei are discussed along with its Pathogenicity and Pathology.

 Whipple’s Disease: Clinical Manifestations